cloudfoundry/docs-services/dashboard-sso.html.md

 ## Introduction

-Single sign-on (SSO) allows Cloud Foundry users to authenticate with third-party services using their Cloud Foundry credentials.
-SSO provides a streamlined experience to users, limiting repeated logins and multiple accounts across their managed services.
+Single sign-on (SSO) enables Cloud Foundry users to authenticate with third-party service dashboards using their Cloud Foundry credentials.
+Service dashboards are web interfaces which enable users to interact with some or all of the features the service offers.
+SSO provides a streamlined experience for users, limiting repeated logins and multiple accounts across their managed services.

-SSO was introduced in [cf-release v169](https://github.com/cloudfoundry/cf-release/tree/v169), so v169 is the minimum release version needed to support the SSO feature.

-In order to make this possible, CF provides API endpoints for configuration and verification of the user credentials.
-This allows third-party services to verify user credentials without needing the user to login again.
 The user's credentials are never directly transmitted to the service since the OAuth2 protocol handles authentication.
-Similarly, Cloud Controller provides an endpoint to determine a user's authorization.

-## The SSO interaction and points of integration

-### Registering the Dashboard
+Dashboard SSO was introduced in [cf-release v169](https://github.com/cloudfoundry/cf-release/tree/v169) so this or a newer version is required to support the feature.

+## Enabling the feature in Cloud Foundry

-1. To enable the SSO feature, the Cloud Controller requires a UAA client with sufficient permissions to create and delete clients for the service brokers that request them.
-This client can be configured by including the following snippet in the runtime manifest:
+To enable the SSO feature, the Cloud Controller requires a UAA client with sufficient permissions to create and delete clients for the service brokers that request them.
+This client can be configured by including the following snippet in the cf-release manifest:

   ```
   properties: